PierreGode/MMM-Chores/README.md

 Any person not listed in `customLevelTitles` falls back to the global `levelTitles` array or the defaults.

-Custom reward titles can also be adjusted from the admin interface by clicking the Edit Rewards button next to a person's name.
+Custom reward titles can also be adjusted from the admin interface's Edit Rewards dialog in the settings, which lists each person.

 ### Per-person levels